Protection from violence

 Burkina Faso Early Childhood Development | Protection against violence | Family support 2022 Protecting and integrating internally displaced children and women By the end of 2021, Burkina Faso will have more than 1.5 million internally displaced persons...

-Nepal Protection against violence 2022 A social center for prostituted girls in Kathmandu The law that criminalized prostitution in 2008 in Nepal, the stigma and the economic crisis linked to Covid-19 plunge into fear, isolation and poverty.
+Nepal Protection against violence 2022 A social center for girl prostitutes in Kathmandu (Pariwartan) The law that criminalized prostitution in 2008 in Nepal, the stigma and the economic crisis linked to Covid-19 plunge in fear,...

 Cambodia Early Childhood Development | Since 2020 Kidora Daycare, a social enterprise Cambodian society is changing.
 Traditional models are being questioned and more and more women are working outside the home.